AlyssaR/WiredUp/README.md

 		javac -cp ./* *.java

-For turbidity use the getConductivity() method.
+For salinity use the getConductivity() method.
-	(Uses digital pins 11 and 12, and analog pins 4 and 5.
-Returns: conductivity measurement)
+For turbidity, get digital pin reading.